IBM/Ansible-Automation-Platform-L3/docs/Part 3/01 Laying the Groundwork.md

 - Roles can be developed in parallel by different administrators

-The directory structure is still something that we have yet to "predefine", so let's do that next.
 The directory structure of a Role contains directories such as defaults, vars, tasks, files, templates, meta, and handlers — these are all "expected" directories (we can make use of all of them or only a subset) that Ansible Roles must be patterned against.
 Each directory must contain a **main.yml** file which provides the relevant content needed by Ansible to execute a Playbook.
 Let's examine the purpose of each directory type, in turn:

 - **defaults**: Contains default variables for the Role; variables by default have the lowest priority, so they are easy to override.

-- **vars**: Contains variables for the Role; variables in vars have a higher priority than 'default' variables.
+- **vars**: Contains variables for the Role; variables in *vars* have a higher priority than *default* variables.

 - **tasks**: Contains the main list of steps to be executed by the Role.

 - **files**: Contains files which must be copied over to the remote host.

-- **templates**: Contains file templates that support modifications from the Role; in our example, we will use the Jinja2 templating language for creating templates.
+- **templates**: Contains file templates that support modifications from the Role; in our lab work, we will use the *Jinja2 templating language* for creating templates.

 - **meta**: Contains metadata for the Role, including the author, supported platforms, and dependencies.

 - **handlers**: Contains handlers which can be invoked by "notify" directives; these are associated with the service.

 Ansible supports **variables** that can be used to store values that can then be reused throughout files in an Ansible project.
-This can simplify the creation and maintenance of a project and reduce the number of errors.
 Variables provide a convenient way to manage dynamic values for a given environment in your Ansible project.
-Examples of values that variables might contain include:
+This can simplify the creation and maintenance of a project, as well as mitigate the risk of errors introduced through typos or mislabeled items in your code.
+Variables might include:

 - Users to create